Sound insulation and acoustics with glass doors

 The lower edge of the glass door has been fitted with a floor brush.
 All elements are kept in minimalist filigree and do not disturb the simple look.

-For kitchen, bathroom, hallway, TV room and home office...
+Sound insulation for kitchen, bathroom, hallway, TV room and home office...

 Many application possibilities